 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 72m south of the A1 within the scheme extents.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which are approx. 70m from the scheme.

-However, the works are not located within a CNMA or CQA, and while they will be completed over ten nights, the aim will be to complete the noisiest works by 23:00.
+However, the works are not located within a CNMA or CQA, and works will also be completed over eight nights, with the aim being to complete the noisiest works by

+23:00.
 In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.

 The road surface is in a poor condition, with a series of defects.
-Replacing the lifeexpired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in the ground vibrations.
+Replacing the life-expired surface course with TS2010 road surfacing affords the benefits of a reduction in mid-to-high frequency traffic noise and a reduction in the ground vibrations.
 As a result, upon completion of the work, noise associated with the movement of vehicles on the trunk road should decrease post construction.